Croydon: Status

 In 1965 (under the terms of the London Government Act 1963) the County Borough of Croydon was abolished and the area was transferred to Greater London and combined with the Coulsdon and Purley Urban District to form the London Borough of Croydon.
+The borough is responsible for local services including education, refuse collection, road maintenance, local planning and social care.

 The borough has on several occasions sought city status.
 (This would be a purely honorific change of title, making no practical difference to the borough's governance).
 A draft petition was submitted by the County Borough to the Home Office in 1951, a more formal petition in 1954, and two more applications in 1955 and 1958.
 When the London Borough was created in 1965, the Council endeavoured to have it styled a City, as was the City of Westminster.
 Further bids for city status were made in 1977, 1992, 2000, 2002, and 2012.
 All have failed.
 The borough's predominant argument has always been its size: in 2000 it pointed out that it was "the largest town which does not have the title of City in the whole of Western Europe".
 The grounds on which it has been turned down have invariably been that it is (as was stated in 1992) merely "part of the London conurbation, rather than a place with a character and identity of its own".
 Undeterred, council representatives have more than once described Croydon as "a city in all but name".
 In 2008, Boris Johnson, then Mayor of London, said he would support Croydon being awarded city status.

 Modern governance

-The London Borough of Croydon has a Labour-controlled council with 41 Labour councillors and 29 Conservative councillors elected on 3 May 2018.